Sakorona/SDVMods/ClimatesOfFerngill/README.md

  - `DeadCropPercentage` - The amount of crops that a heatwave and frost can kill.
 (Note: Frost will kill more than heatwaves).
 Default: '.1' Valid range is 0 to 1.

- - `CropResistance` - This represents the resistance an average crop has to heatwaves and frosts.
+ - `CropResistance` - This represents the resistance an average crop has to heatwaves, frosts and sandstorms.
 Default: '.4' Valid Range is 0 to 1.

- - `DarkFogChance` - This controls the chance of the darker fog appearing.
-Default is set to '.0875' (or a 1/8th chance if it's foggy it'll be dark fog.)
-Valid Range is 0 to 1.

  - 'ThunderFrenzyOdds' - This controls the chance of the special weather Thunder Frenzy appearing.
 It's a double, valid range is 0 to 1

- - `Use12HourTime` - Tells it whether or not to use 12hour time or not in displays.
-Defaults to false.
-Valid: true, false

  - `DynamicRain` - Allows for the mod to dynamically control rain during the day.
 Defaults to true.
 Valid: true, false

  - `DisableHighRainWind` - If your computer has issues with high rain or wind, set this to true.
 Defaults to false.

+ - `SetDefaultScaleToF` - This sets the default scale used to Farenheit.
+NOTE: DisplayBothScales will override this.
+Defaults to false.
+This setting will also invalidate DisplayCelsisuInsteadOfKraggs

+ - `DisplayCelsiusInsteadOfKraggs` - Will display Celsius/C instead of Kraggs.
+NOTE: SetDefaultScaleToF will override this setting.

+ - 'VariableRainChance' - The chance the rain will be variable instead of constant.
+Default is 27.5% (.275).
+Valid range is 0 to 1.

+ - 'OvercastChance' - The chance the rain will be overcast instead of variable.
+Default is 5%. (.05).
+Valid range is 0 to 1.
+NOTE: This triggers off it being variable.
+(So the default is .01735) (1.735%)

+ - 'VRChangeChance' - The chance that the rain amount will change on the 30 minute step.

+ - 'VRStepPercent' - The step percentage it applies (may be up or down)

+ - 'VRMassiveStepChance' - The chance of a massive change (category of rain)

+ - 'SandstormsInDesertOnly' - As it says on the tin.

+ - 'DisableAllFog' - As it says on the tin.

+ - 'ShowSummitClouds' - Controls if rain clouds appear in the summit.
+NOTE: Will not trigger if the mod detects Summit Reborn is installed.

+ - 'RainToSnowConversion' - If cold enough, and in fall or spring, this is the chance rain will become snow.

+ - 'MoreSevereThunderFrenzyOdds' - longer storms.